-- A huge amount of footnotes with comments and examples, in addition to references in the footnotes, disturbs the reading flow
+- A huge number of footnotes with comments and examples, in addition to references in the footnotes, disturbs the reading flow

 Go with what you find easier to put into practice.
-Besides, you can judge yourself, as you are reading this text with Harvard referencing, and form your own opinion about whether it disturbs the reading flow.
+Besides, you can judge for yourself, as this text uses Harvard referencing, and form your own opinion about whether it disrupts the flow.

 How to combine the advantages of Harvard referencing and referencing with footnotes